ent/ent/doc/md/schema-fields.md

 }
 ```

+`MaxLen` does count bytes which may result in unexpected behavior for multibyte char collation like Russian, Chinese, Japanese, Vietnamese, smileys, ...
 Here is another example for writing a reusable validator:

 ```go
 import (